 Venous Thromboembolism Treatment

-- Blood thinners (anticoagulants): Blood thinners keep blood clots from getting larger and stop new clots from forming.
-Conventional blood thinners include warfarin and heparin, but newer blood-thinning medicines are also available.
-To take them, you might get an injection, take a pill, or have an IV tube inserted.
-Possible side effects include bleeding, especially if you are taking other medicines that also thin your blood, such as aspirin.
+Blood thinners keep blood clots from getting larger and stop new clots from forming.
+Conventional blood thinners include warfarin and heparin, but newer blood-thinning medicines called direct oral anticoagulants (DOACs) are also available.
+Your provider will work with you to determine which medicine is best for you based on your medical history.

-Catheter-assisted thrombus removal
+Catheter-assisted blood clot removal